Tanmay1798/Python_Practice/README.md

 # STRING

-String represents group of characters which enclosed either in single quotes or double quotes.
+The string represents a group of characters enclosed either in single quotes or double-quotes.
-String in python are immutable meanns the value of the object cannot be changed.
+String in python is immutable means the value of the object cannot be changed.
-If string occupies several lines then we can use triple single quotes or triple double quotes.
+If the string occupies several lines then we can use triple single quotes or triple double-quotes.

 eg :-
 a = "Tanmay"